 .gitignore only considers untracked files.
 Once a file has been committed, git will look at it regardless of if it's matched on the gitignore or not.

-To unstage any already commited files we need to use the following:
+To unstage any already commited files you will need to use the following:

 git rm --cached <file> or